Lint Rule Reference

 nonstrict-import

-Used in conjuction with Flow Strict.
+Used in conjunction with Flow Strict.
 Triggers when importing a non @flow strict module.
 When enabled, dependencies of a @flow strict module must also be @flow strict.

 sketchy-null